collective/collective.autopublishing/README.md

 If disabled, only the initial workflow states and the effective and expiration dates control the publishing or retracting of content.

+## Setting the expiration date on retraction

+In some cases, the automatic publication can republish an item that is retracted.

+For instance: if private is added to initial publication states, and we have a published content object with a publication date in the past.

+If the expiration date is not set, and the item is (manually) retracted, the publication machinery will republish the item unless the editor clears the publication date.

+To solve that problem an event handler for workflow transitions sets the expiration date, if it is not already set, when withdrawing an item.

+There is a control panel setting to allow overwriting the expiration date.

 ## Todo